LinkedEarth/pens/README.rst

 pens: utilities for comparing paleoclimate reconstruction ensembles
 *******************************************************************

-`pens` aims to provide a toolbox for comparing paleoclimate reconstruction ensembles.
+`pens` provides a tools for comparing paleoclimate reconstruction ensembles to each other and to other traces.

 Documentation
 =============